dsambrano/good_coding_practices/git.md

 - `Staged`: Finally, you have files that you have told git to track, made changes to these files, AND you have already added them to the queue (via `git add FILENAME`) and are waiting for the commit and message (via `git commit -m "REALLY IMPORTANT MESSAGE"`).
 Once you have committed the changes, all staged files are now officially `unmodified`.
 Then the cycle continues.

 ### Why Can't I Just DropBox (or Google Drive)?
 Why do I Need Git?

+At this point, you might be wondering, ok, if git just adds version control abilities why can't I just use DropBox or Google Drive.
+What does Git add that I couldn't just get from these sources.

+This is kinda like saying why doesn't a surgeon use a knife instead of a scalpel.
+Sure a knife can do a lot of the job, but they are designed for different things.
+DropBox/Drive are general purpose storage tools (like a knife) while git is specifically designed for writing code.
+That being said, let's highlight specific examples:
+1. While you do get some history of a file on both platforms, neither provides any information about what is different between the different versions.
+So you would need to remember what changes you personally made on April 23, 2022 at 4:00 pm compared the April 23, 2022 at 4:15 pm.
+First of all there is no chance that you remember what was different.
+In contrast, with git you have all the information stored with a message for every commit made.
+2. But let's pretend you have an insane memory and actually do remeber a general gist of what was differnt.
+You still won't find the specific differences without opening both files and comparing them.
+Again, with git, you have a single command to see all the changes made to that file.
+They can also be easier viewed view GitHub/GitLab.
+3. Git does Delta changes meaning that it uses a lot less resources in terms of network bandwidth, storage, and general computing resources.

 ### Git Example Time